Special Events & Permits

 Disabled Veterans Benefit

 Douglas County Parks honors the Oregon Parks and Recreation Department’s Special Access Pass for Disabled Veterans.
-The pass can be used for free parking in our day use parks and for 10 nights per year free camping.
+The pass can be used for 10 nights per year free camping.
 Five nights can be used per any 30 day period.
 Group sites, yurts and cabins are not eligible.
 Additional fees for extra vehicles, etc. may be applicable.
 The Special Access Pass must be presented at time of registration.

 All Terrain Vehicles (ATV) Permits